yiireerp/core/PUBLISHING_CHECKLIST.md

 - [ ] Go to https://github.com/new
 - [ ] Repository name: `auth`
 - [ ] Organization/User: `yiire`
-- [ ] Description: "Multi-tenant authorization microservice with JWT authentication, RBAC, and comprehensive user management built on Laravel"
+- [ ] Description: "Multi-organization authorization microservice with JWT authentication, RBAC, and comprehensive user management built on Laravel"
 - [ ] Public repository
 - [ ] Do NOT initialize with README (we already have one)